dotnet/docs-maui/docs/xaml/fundamentals/essential-syntax.md

 }
 ```

 Any property specified as the `ContentProperty` of a class means that the property-element tags for the property are not required.
-Therefore, the example above specifies that any XAML content that appears between the start and end `ContentPage` tags is assigned to the `Content` property.
+Therefore, the example above specifies that any XAML content that appears between the start and end <xref:Microsoft.Maui.Controls.ContentPage> tags is assigned to the `Content` property.

 Many classes also have `ContentProperty` attribute definitions.
 For example, the content property of `Label` is `Text`. <!--For more information, see the [API documentation]().-->